GhanaSat-1

-GhanaSat-1 was the first Ghanaian nanosatellite to be launched into space.
-It was designed and built in two years in conjunction with the Kyushu Institute of Technology Birds-1 program, which has the goal of helping countries build their first satellite.
+GhanaSat-1 was the first nanosatellite of Ghana to be launched into space.
+It was designed and built in two years in conjunction with the Kyushu Institute of Technology through the Birds-1 program, which had the goal of helping countries build their first satellite.

 The satellite took images, collected atmospheric data, measured space radiation, and transmitted uploaded audio.
 GhanaSat-1 was launched to the International Space Station (ISS) on a Falcon 9 rocket.
 It was released into space from the Nanoracks CubeSat Deployer on the ISS on 7 July 2017 and was used to monitor environmental activities along Ghana's coastline.
 The satellite deorbited on 22 May 2019.

 Background

-Ghana through All Nations University is a private university in Ghana to build the first Ghana satellite named Ghanasat-1.
-The Ghanasat-1 was developed by three engineers namely Benjamin Bonsu, Ernest Matey, Joseph Quansah.
-The Ghana Team led by Benjamin Bonsu joined the Joint Global Multi-Nation Birds satellite program, supported by Kyushu Institute of Technology (KIT) of Japan, which is a cross-border interdisciplinary satellite project for non-spacefaring countries.
+GhanaSat-1 was developed by engineers Benjamin Bonsu, Ernest Matey, and Joseph Quansah at All Nations University in Ghana.
+The Ghana team joined the Joint Global Multi-Nation Birds satellite program, supported by Kyushu Institute of Technology (KIT) of Japan, which is a cross-border interdisciplinary satellite project for non-spacefaring countries.
 The Birds-1 Project included four guest countries: Ghana, Mongolia, Nigeria, and Bangladesh.
-GhanaSat-1 is the first Ghanaian's first satellite launched into orbit, entirely funded by the All Nations University.
-This big achievement makes All Nations University, Africa's first private university to launch a satellite into orbit.
+GhanaSat-1 is Ghana's first satellite launched into orbit, entirely funded by All Nations University.
+This achievement makes All Nations University Africa's first private university to launch a satellite into orbit.

 Design and development

-GhanaSat-1 was assembled and tested by three students namely Benjamin Bonsu, Ernest Matey and Joseph Quansah at All Nations University.
-The five 1U CubeSats, four built by the guest countries and one by Kyushu Institute of Technology (Japan), were all identical in their design.
-The two-year period spanning the development, construction, launch and operation of the satellites engaged three university students from each of the five participating countries.
+The two-year period spanning the development, construction, launch, and operation of the Bird-1 satellites engaged three university students from each of the five participating countries.
+The five 1U CubeSats, four built by the guest countries and one by Kyushu Institute of Technology (Japan), were all identical in design.
 The satellite cost about US$500,000 to manufacture and launch.

 GhanaSat-1 was a nanosatellite, weighing around 1 kg.
-Power was generated from solar cells and stored in batteries.
+Power was generated by solar cells and stored in batteries.
 The satellite was cube-shaped and measured 10 cm on each side.
 The satellite carried low- and high-resolution cameras that took pictures of Ghana and monitored the country's coastline.
 The satellite had the ability to receive requested songs from the ground and transmit them from space; the national anthem of Ghana was one of the songs broadcast in orbit.
-Finally, the satellite measured the effects of radiation in space on commercial microprocessors.
+The satellite also measured the effects of radiation in space on commercial microprocessors.

 GhanaSat-1 was given to the Japan Aerospace Exploration Agency (JAXA) on 9 February 2017, and was then transferred to the National Aeronautics and Space Administration (NASA) on 12 February 2017.
 The GhanaSat-1 Birds designation is Bird GG.